Wills, Trusts & Probate

 How often should I review my beneficiary designations?

-It is advisable to review your beneficiary designations at least every few years and after any major life event such as marriage, divorce, birth of a child, or significant changes in your financial situation.
-Regular reviews help ensure that your designations remain accurate and consistent with your overall estate plan, preventing unexpected outcomes.
+It is advisable to review your beneficiary designations at least every few years and after any major life event such as marriage, divorce, birth or adoption of a child, or significant changes in your financial situation.
+Periodic reviews help catch outdated names or omissions that could lead to unintended outcomes and ensure consistency with your other estate planning documents.
+A routine review schedule and prompt updates following life changes reduce the likelihood of surprises for your heirs and make administration smoother.
+Confirming that financial institutions have processed updates and keeping copies of signed forms provides additional protection and documentation.

 What is a contingent beneficiary and why is it important?